What Is CBD Oil? Our Ultimate Guide

 As with bioavailability and time to take effect, the ideal serving of CBD depends on a variety of factors including the product being used, the concentration of the CBD in the product, genetic makeup, sex, weight and so on.

 Some CBD products list a suggested serving size.
-However, without taking into account all of the variables, the recommended serving size might be far too low or possibly even too high.
+However, without taking into account all of the variables, the recommended serving size might be far too small or possibly even too high.
 In particular, the serving size will vary greatly depending on why it’s being used.